 - Technical support for the Hamlin Hall Computer Lab

 - Desktop support for University Housing auxiliary offices

-Located on the main floor of Hamlin Hall, behind the Hamlin Reception Desk, this computer lab is only available to students who live in the residence halls (student ID is required).
+Located on the main floor of Hamlin Hall, behind the Hamlin Reception Desk, the computer lab is open 24 hours a day, and is available to all students who live in the residence halls.
+The lab features:

-Please note that the computers in the lab are set to erase all new data and changes upon rebooting.
-Saving any work or information to the computer is not advised.
-University Housing is not responsible for any student data which is lost.
+Please note that the computers in the lab are set to erase all new data and changes upon rebooting, and do so on a nightly basis.
+Saving any work or information to the computers is not advised.
+University Housing is not responsible for the any student data that is lost.

 Student Technology Center

 Serving all students of Oakland University, from beginners looking to learn the basics to experts seeking to hone their skills, the Student Technology Center's training, education and hands-on learning experiences offer on-campus services to meet OU students' ever-increasing technology needs.

 Additional public work stations are available in the main lobby of Oak View Hall, and in the 4000 building of the Ann V. Nicholson Apartments.